fortran-lang/fortran-lang.org/learn/intrinsics/MOD.md

 The return value is the result of __a - (int(a/p) \* p)__.
 The type and kind
 of the return value is the same as that of the arguments.
-The returned value has the same sign as A and a magnitude less than the magnitude of __p__.
+The returned value has the same sign as __a__ and a magnitude less than the magnitude of __p__.

 ## __Examples__